getCUJO/QoOID/draft-ietf-ippm-qoo.md

 * Contact information:

-  Bjørn Ivar Teigen: bjorn@domos.no
+  Bjørn Ivar Teigen Monclair: bjorn.moncalir@cujo.com

 * The date when information about this particular implementation was last
 updated:

-  10th of January 2024
+  27th of May 2025

 ## goresponsiveness